 Pseudowintera Colorata - also known as Horopito or New Zealand Pepper Tree, this little gem has been used by Maori for centuries for all kinds of ailments, we use it for its healing properties in our moisturiser.

 Salicylic Acid – Natural preservative hails from the bark of willow trees.
-You will find this in our moisturiser.
+You will find this in our moisturiser and cleanser.

 Sodium Chloride – Organic salts.